 9.3.3.3.
 Gas dividers

 The gases used for calibration and span may also be obtained by means of gas dividers (precision blending devices), diluting with purified N2 or with purified synthetic air.
+Critical-flow gas dividers, capillary-tube gas dividers, or thermal-mass-meter gas dividers may be used.
+Viscosity corrections shall be applied as necessary (if not done by gas divider internal software) to appropriately ensure correct gas division.
 The accuracy of the gas divider shall be such that the concentration of the blended calibration gases is accurate to within ±2 per cent.
 This accuracy implies that primary gases used for blending shall be known to an accuracy of at least 1 per cent, traceable to national or international gas standards.

-The verification shall be performed at between 15 and 50 per cent of full scale for each calibration incorporating a gas divider.
-An additional verification may be performed using another calibration gas, if the first verification has failed.
+The gas divider system shall meet the linearity verification in paragraph 9.2., table 7.
 Optionally, the blending device may be checked with an instrument which by nature is linear, e.g. using NO gas with a CLD.
 The span value of the instrument shall be adjusted with the span gas directly connected to the instrument.
 The gas divider shall be checked at the settings used and the nominal value shall be compared to the measured concentration of the instrument.
-This difference shall in each point be within ±1 per cent of the nominal value.

-For conducting the linearity verification according to paragraph 9.2.1., the gas divider shall be accurate to within 1 per cent.

 Section 9.3.4., amend to read

 9.3.4.
-Leak check

-A system leak check shall be performed.
+Vacuum-side leak check

+Upon initial sampling system installation, after major maintenance such as pre-filter changes, and within 8 hours prior to each test sequence, it shall be verified that there are no significant vacuum-side leaks using one of the leak tests described in this section.
+This verification does not apply to any full-flow portion of a CVS dilution system.

+A leak may be detected either by measuring a small amount of flow when there shall be zero flow, by measuring the pressure increase of an evacuated system, or by detecting the dilution of a known concentration of span gas when it flows through the vacuum side of a sampling system. .